 Coconut snowballs are a festive confection that melt in your mouth.
-When I make up a batch, I automatically think of powdery snow, sleigh bells, and Christmas music anytime of the year.
+When I make up a batch, I automatically think of powdery snow, sleigh bells, and Mannheim Steamroller music anytime of the year.

 One of my favorite healthy recipe resources is Katie at This Chick Cooks.
 I saw the recipe for her Crack Balls, and knew I had to make them.
 They are so quick and easy to make – only 10 minutes – so I bookmarked them for Thanksgiving and Christmas.